ucsb-cs56-webapps/ucsb-cs56--gogaocho/README.md

 3. Select **Test Mode** for your Cloud Firestore Security Rule.
 At later stage you might want to switch it into **Locked Mode**.
 Then click enable.

-Set up the environment

-1. Add Firebase Admin SDK in Maven:
+4. Add Firebase Admin SDK in Maven:

 In dependency ADD: